tonybaloney/vscode-pets/README.md

 * Ferris the crab can only be red
 * Rocky can only be gray

+## Start pet coding session to show your pet
+Open the command palette with `Ctrl+Shift+P` on Windows/Linux or `Cmd(⌘)+Shift+P` on MacOS.

+Run the "Start pet coding session" command (`vscode-pets.start`)

 ## Playing

-Pets will interact with you within the open Pet Panel.
+Pets will interact with your mouse pointer within the open Pet Panel.

 ![screenshot3](https://github.com/tonybaloney/vscode-pets/raw/master/screenshots/screenshot-3.gif)